Updated October 2014

-Eligible members of TRS Plan 2 can purchase service credit for public education experience earned as a teacher (as defined by your former retirement system) outside TRS.
-The service credit that is purchased is considered membership service, may be used to qualify for normal or early retirement, and will be used in calculating your benefit.
-To help determine your costs, you may wish to use the online Department of Retirement Systems (DRS) calculator for Public Education Experience.
+Eligible members of TRS Plan 2 can purchase service credit for public education experience earned as a teacher outside TRS (as defined by your former retirement system).
+The service credit purchased is considered membership service, may be used to qualify for normal or early retirement, and will be used in calculating your benefit.
+To help determine your costs, you may wish to use the Buy Back calculator for Public Education Experience.

 To be eligible, you must:

 You may purchase up to seven years of service credit in whole month increments.
 Multiple purchases are not allowed.
 For example, if you purchased four years of public education experience, you will not be able to make another purchase even though your total is less than seven years.